snyk-labs/java-goof/README.md

 Form validation should be done using Bean Validation API (JSR303).
 Form backing beans are already defined with validation constraints in the `todolist-web-common` module.
 All you have to do is to integrate the validation logic with the framework in use.

-Finally, you can use the static html template located in `src/site/template` as a starting point to implement the application.
+Finally, the static html template located in `src/site/template` can be used as a starting point to implement the application with a new framework.

 ## Build and run Todolist MVC